 There are broadly two ways to extract data from heterogeneous sources: logical extraction and physical extraction.
 Both methods involve crawling and retrieving data, but they differ in how the data is collected and processed.

-- Source Driven Extraction (or CDC) for capturing and recording any changes made to a source at regular intervals.
+- Source-driven Extraction (or CDC) focuses on capturing and recording any changes made to a source system at regular intervals.
+This method ensures that only the latest changes are retrieved, keeping data synchronized and up-to-date without overloading the system with unnecessary data transfers.

 It can be of two types: